floweredscarf/su25/projects/byow/index.md

 Project 3 is worth 36 points.
 There are several key deadlines for this assignment:

 - **Team formation (1 pt): Due 7/21 at 5:00 PM**
-  - Read and understand the [partnership guidelines](https://sp24.datastructur.es/resources/guides/partnerships/) before starting the assignment.
+  - Read and understand the [partnership guidelines](https://cs61bl.org/su24/guides/partnership-guide) before starting the assignment.
   - When group repos are released, you **must accept your GitHub invitation**, otherwise they will expire after a week.
 - **Project 3 Checkpoint (2 pts): Due 7/28 at 11:59 PM**
   - Phase I: World Generation Autograder, due on Gradescope
 - **Project 3 Autograder (1 pt): Due 8/4 at 11:59 PM**
   - Phase II: Interactivity Autograder, due on Gradescope
 - **Project 3 Checkoffs (32 pts): 8/5 in Practical Lab Sections**
-  - Ambition & Demos Checkoff (31 pts): Must complete [Ambition Checkoff Form](https://forms.gle/oj8sFgt28aGce41u5) before
+  - Ambition & Demos Checkoff (31 pts): Must complete the [Pre-Checkoff Form](https://forms.gle/ZR9fBy8qTRNQVmtc8) before attending.
-  - Project 3 Partner Reflection (1 pt): Due at [Projct 3 Reflection Form](https://forms.gle/Tdq2V8UP11fCEbpN8)
+  - Project 3 Partner Reflection (1 pt): Due at [Projct 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5).
   - All group members must arrive on time, otherwise a 20% late penalty will be applied to the group.

 **Beware: you cannot submit any part of Project 3 late without extenuating circumstances**.
 This is because we are at the end of the semester.
 We do not have the same extension policy as previous assignments, so get started early.